jeswingeorge/jeswingeorge.github.io/tableau.md

 ***
-# Different visualizations in Tableau
+# Notes on different visualizations in Tableau (Learned from blogs and YouTube)
 ## [Donut Chart](/Tableau/charts_in_tableau/1.Donut_chart.md)

 ## [Sparklines](/Tableau/charts_in_tableau/2.Sparklines.md)